awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/01-deploy-env.md

 You can view the status of the stack in the AWS CloudFormation console in the **Status** column.
 You should see a status of `CREATE_COMPLETE` in approximately 35 minutes.

-By now you've learned how to deploy Scale-Out Computing on AWS in an AWS account.
-For the purpose of this workshop, you'll login to a pre-built setup that has the following:
+By now you've learned how to deploy Scale-Out Computing on AWS to create a compute cluster for EDA Workloads in an AWS account.
+For the remaining portion of the this tutorial, you'll login to a different pre-built cluster that has the following items:

 * Synopsys VCS and Verdi software pre-installed,

 * A license server with valid licenses, and

-* Workshop test case
+* Test case to use for VCS and Verdi

 You can now move on to the next lab.
 Click **Next**.